damiensedgwick/vscode-xstate-visualizer/README.md

 Links in the header / nav are not clickable at the moment within the webview.

+Copy / Pasta and other keyboard shortcuts do not currently work as the visualizer is an iframe inside of a webview.

 ## Release Notes

 All release notes can be found here: [Change Log](https://github.com/damiensedgwick/vscode-xstate-visualizer/blob/main/CHANGELOG.md)